ttlew/conversation/dialog-build.md

 #### Tips for using slots

 Consider these suggested approaches for handling common tasks.

+- **Ask for everything at once**: Include an initial prompt for the whole node that clearly tells users which units of information you want them to provide.
+Displaying this prompt first gives users the opportunity to provide all the details at once and not have to wait to be prompted for each piece of information one at a time.

+    For example, when the node is triggered because a customer wants to order a pizza, you can respond with the preliminary prompt, "I can take your pizza order.
+Tell me what size pizza you want and the time that you want it delivered."

+    If the user provides even one piece of this information in their initial request, then the prompt is not displayed.
+For example, the initial input might be, "I want to order a large pizza."
+When the service analyzes the input, it recognizes "large" as the pizza size and fills the **Size** slot with the value provided.
+Because one of the slots is filled, it skips displaying the initial prompt to avoid asking for the pizza size information again.
+Instead, it displays the prompts for any remaining slots with missing information.

+    From the Customize pane where you enabled the Slots feature, select the **Prompt for everything** checkbox to enable the intial prompt.

 - **Capturing multiple values**: You can ask for a list of items and save them in one slot.